outpexgames/Lumos/README.md

     * View config (example).json, then create a config.json with all the missing information filled in.
     * Make sure that the newly created config.json is in the folder where the config (example).json is.
     * Open up a command prompt or terminal, and go to the folder where all the files are (cd <file location>)
+    * Open up a PowerShell in administrator mode, then run the command: `npm i -g --production windows-build-tools` NOTE: Make sure the installation is fully complete before you close the PowerShell window! <----- This will only work on windows computers...
+Someone fill me in via the issues tab on how to do this on mac or linux.
+    * Please now close all open command prompts
     * Then run the following commands:
     ```
+    npm i discord.js enmap enmap-sqlite // Install enmap & enmap-sqlite (just incase the npm install does not install everything)
     npm install // To install all required npm modules
     node . // Start the bot
     ```